Welcome to Bigroads.com's guide to planning a U.S. road trip!

 WHEN WILL YOU GO?

 - What type of vehicle do you want to use?

-- Will you be driving from home, or will you be flying into an airport and renting a car?
+- Will you be driving from home, or will you be flying into an airport and renting a vehicle?

-- Will you use your own vehicle, or using someone else’s vehicle?
+- Will you use your own vehicle, or borrowing someone else’s?

 - How many miles or hours are you willing and able to drive, both per day and in total?